OpenInternet/saferjourno/content/scenarios/index.en.md

 **For the trainer**

-This scenario covers both online abuse and account security, however, It is possible to use this scenario to teach only one of these topics.
-Detailed best practice guidance on these topics can be found in chapter seven and chapter two of the guide and can be used to teach this section.
+This scenario covers both online abuse.
+Detailed best practice guidance on these topics can be found in chapter seven of the guide and can be used to teach this section.

 **The scenario**

 You work as a fact checker for a relatively new fact checking news outlet in a country where press freedom has increased over the past few years.
 Nevertheless, every time you publish an article you have noticed that you have started to get a significant amount of online abuse.
 This is especially bad when the article is about local politics in your region.
 You have started to become more concerned because, as well as threats against you, your personal email address has been circulated online and you have been getting abusive emails.
 You now want to take steps to better protect yourself.

-Discuss what steps you can take to be more secure.
+- Discuss what steps you can take to be more secure.

 ---